 Especially with rear engine cars such as the Porsche 911, we have difficulty getting away from the idea that the rear weight is going to help lateral grip at the rear.
 Motoring journalists perpetuate the myth with comments like this: In a recent comparo between the earliest and latest 911 GT3s, the author says of the latest GT3, “Turn-in, typically a 911 weakness, is incredible thanks to the wider front track, rear wheel steering and aggressive geometry”.

 When we consider the high rear weight percentage on a 911, we might conclude the exact opposite.
-A 911 turns in too aggressively.
+Early model 911s turned in too aggressively.
 Perhaps the rear wheel steering and geometry tweaks of the late model car make more cornering power by calming down the aggressive behavior of the 911 layout at critical points in the corner.

 Since the Mini, front wheel drive has been popular in racing.
 Even more so today with all the hot hatches on the market.
 With the advent of TCR touring cars, we have a mainstream front wheel drive only category for the first time.